Davina McCall

-From 2010 to 2014, McCall presented the Sky One dance competition show Got to Dance.
-Since 2020, she has been a judge on the ITV musical competition show The Masked Singer, and since 2021, a spin-off of the show, The Masked Dancer.

 Early life and education

-McCall was born on 16 October 1967 in Wimbledon, London, to a French mother, Florence (née Hennion) and an English father, Andrew McCall, a graphic designer and events organiser for Portsmouth Harbour Authority.
+Davina Lucy Pascale McCall was born on 16 October 1967 in Wimbledon, London, to a French mother, Florence (née Hennion) and an English father, Andrew McCall, a graphic designer and events organiser for Portsmouth Harbour Authority.
 At the age of three she went to live with her paternal grandparents in Surrey after the break-up of her parents' marriage.

-Her mother Florence—whom McCall has described as something of a "wild child" and later, specifically as "an alcoholic"—returned to Paris, and McCall saw her only when on holidays.
+Her mother Florence—whom McCall has described as "chaotic" and later, specifically as "an alcoholic"—returned to France, and McCall saw her only on holidays.

 McCall attended St Catherine's School, Bramley near Guildford, Surrey and Godolphin and Latymer Girls School, a private school in Hammersmith, West London.
 At secondary level, McCall studied for nine O levels and two A levels.

 Career

-McCall's first career was as a singer, and she had been performing in a band, Lazy Bear, while still at school.
-By age 19, she had decided to pursue a professional career as a solo classical artist, and briefly commenced classical vocal coaching.
+McCall's first career was as a singer, and she had been performing in a band, Lazy Bear, while at school.
+By the age of 19, she had decided to pursue a professional career as a solo classical artist, and briefly started classical vocal coaching.

 Dissatisfied with her lack of success in the music industry, McCall gave up singing and took a job at Models 1 on the men's desk as a booker.
 Later she ran a restaurant for two years before a brief spell in Paris as a Moulin Rouge-style cabaret performer.
 On her return to London she worked on the nightclub scene as a hostess.
-Work in this period also included an appearance as a dancer in the video for the 1991 Kylie Minogue single "Word Is Out", wearing a striped sweater and beret in a nod to her French ancestry.
+Work in this period included an appearance as a dancer in the video for the 1991 Kylie Minogue single "Word Is Out".

 In 1994, McCall was hired as a presenter on Ray Cokes' Most Wanted on MTV Europe.
-She then presented Hitlist UK.
+She presented Hitlist UK.
 In 1995, she went on to host the ITV late night game show God's Gift.